anetbona/anetbona/README.md

 AI Product Builder and Product Manager.
 I take products from discovery through prototype to launch, build them myself with Lovable and Claude Code, and check what users actually do with them in PostHog.

-Before this I spent 7 years in UX/Product at Samsung R&D, most recently on AI/LLM projects.
+7+ years in UX/Product at Samsung R&D, recently on AI/LLM projects.
 I trained as an architect at Warsaw University of Technology, then moved into UX with a postgrad at SWPS.
 On the side I run a 10-person volunteer UX team at the K.I.D.S.
 Foundation.

 Stack I reach for: React/TypeScript, Supabase, Tailwind, PostHog.